CEO! What does come to your mind when you come across this word. Passion? Boss? A leader?

 The CEO Difference by D. A. Benton

-In the book The CEO Difference, he presents you the insight and means to make subtle modifications in your presentation, attitude, and leadership manner that will dramatically improve your leadership effectiveness and, consequently, assist you enjoy work and life.
+In the book The CEO Difference, he presents you the insight and means to make subtle modifications in your presentation, attitude, and leadership manner that will dramatically improve your leadership effectiveness and, consequently, assist you to enjoy work and life.

 Learn how to differentiate yourself with tangible steps to get where you want to go.